cathyluc/cathyluc.github.io/resume.md

 # Summary

 ```
-- Highly advance in the ue of GIS and geographic statistics.
+- Skilled in the use of GIS and geographic statistics.
 - High interest in utilizing GIS technologies on improving contemparary urbanlization in developing countries.
 ```